 Grammarly is text and grammar checking software that you can download and use (at least in part) for free.
 It attaches to your browser, and then checks the writing you do all over the internet.
 This spans everything from Facebook posts to emails, and even forms you fill out on websites.

-You can also log into Grammarly’s website or use the app to upload documents you want to be checked.
+You can also log into Grammarly’s website or use the Grammarly desktop app to upload documents you want to be checked.
 The software can also integrate with Microsoft Office, if you use Microsoft Windows.
 (This functionality isn’t available for Mac at the time of writing).

 Grammarly is very simple and easy to use.